This post covers your options for ground transportation from Berlin-Brandenburg Airport (BER) to Berlin, Germany.

 There are 5 regional trains from Deutsche Bahn that service the airport (FEX, RE7, RB14, RB10, and RB22), all departing from underneath Terminal 1-2.

-These are the red trains that run express routes into and around Berlin, and generally, at least one of these trains stops at the station every 15 minutes.
+These are the red trains that run express routes into and around Berlin, and generally, at least one of these trains stops at the BER train station every 15 minutes.

-The FEX (Flughafen Express) train is a dedicated regional train that takes just 33 minutes to reach Hauptbahnhof.
+The FEX (Flughafen Express or Airport Express) train is a dedicated regional train that takes just 33 minutes to reach Hauptbahnhof.

-They makes just 3 stops.
+They make just 3 stops (hence, Airport Express).
 All three are transit hubs for transfers to other trains.

 - Ostkreuz (17min)